LeetLLM

 1"dispute the charge" -> [91, 12, 407] 2"charge the scanner" -> [407, 12, 982]

-An embedding gives each token a of numbers.
+An embedding gives each token a vector of numbers.
 A contextual representation goes one step further: it adjusts that vector using the sentence around this particular occurrence.

-Support message, Tokenizer token IDs, Embedding table one starting row per ID, and Context-mixing layers tokens exchange evidence.
+Input sentence, Tokenizer token IDs, Embedding table one starting row per ID, and Context-mixing layers tokens exchange evidence.

-Look Up Coordinates for Token IDs
+Look up coordinates for token IDs

 Suppose a tokenizer has a vocabulary of size V, and you choose embedding dimension d.
-The model stores an embedding E with shape V x d.
+The model stores an embedding matrix E with shape V x d.

 • Row E[token_id] is the starting vector for that token.